johanley/julian-date/README.md

 ## Modern Astronomy

-A desire for a compact-at-any-price implementation is understandable - for 1968.
+A desire for an ultra-compact implementation is understandable - for 1968.
 But is it still appropriate in the modern world?

 Fundamental astronomy has made giant strides in the past decades: